davidjettt/davidjettt/README.md

 - ⚡ Fun fact: ...
 -->

+Hello my name is David!
 I am a creative, detail-oriented developer.
-I enjoy building functional and visually appealing web applications.
+I love problem solving and use this to fuel my passion for designing functional and elegant web applications.
+I enjoy challenges and have a curiosity and desire to always build my knowledge.
+Some of my hobbies besides coding include working out at the gym, snowboarding, traveling, photography, and editing photos.

 ![David's GitHub stats](https://github-readme-stats.vercel.app/api?username=davidjettt&theme=tokyonight&show_icons=true)